-- As economies face worker shortages and aging workforces, refugees represent an important talent pool. - Many employers believe that language fluency is a prerequisite for job success, preventing refugees who are still learning the local language from being hired. - By implementing solutions that help overcome language barriers for refugee talent, companies can unlock hidden value for their business.
+- ✓ As the world's largest economies face worker shortages and aging workforces, immigrants and refugees represent an important talent pool. - ✓ Many employers believe that language fluency is a prerequisite for job success, preventing immigrants and refugees who are still learning the local language from being hired. - ✓ By implementing solutions that help overcome language barriers for immigrant and refugee talent, companies can unlock hidden value for their business.

-Hiring refugees is good for business
+Hiring immigrants and refugees is good for business